Last Updated on October 29, 2020

 Kyphosis is an exaggerated curve of the thoracic region which causes the shoulders to be rounded, the neck to be shortened and the chin to poke forward.
 The muscles in the upper back are weakened, and the pectoralis major muscle tightens.

-Poor posture in children should be observed, and corrective measures taken to increase the strength of the back so that it will be less susceptible in adult life to fatigue, back strain, and injury.
+Poor posture in children should be observed, and corrective measures are taken to increase the strength of the back and other muscles so that it will be less susceptible in adult life to fatigue, back strain, and injury.

-Children rarely complain of backache from poor posture.
+Children rarely complain of a backache from poor posture.

-Treatment consists of passive and active exercises.
-The aim is to gradually build up aerobic resistance in the postural musculature, i.e. the shoulder, back, abdominals and hip extensors.
+For others, treatment consists of passive and active exercises.
+The aim is to gradually build up aerobic resistance in the postural musculature, i.e. the shoulder, back, abdominals, and hip extensors.

 - Reduction in the energy requirements needed to maintain correct alignment